 It has become clear in this past year of crisis that women need support more than ever.

-How can we as coaches make a difference to our female clients if we don’t coach women differently from men?
+How can we as a career coach make a difference to our female clients if we don’t coach women differently from men?

 Just in the past week I have coached several women who were struggling with work overload, juggling their professional commitments with home-schooling children and still largely responsible for running the household.